Dr. Daniel Labow

 What Does Dr. Labow Treat?

-In addition to treating a variety of gastrointestinal cancers, Dr. Daniel M. Labow is one of the nation’s leading experts in the field of mesothelioma treatment and specifically peritoneal mesothelioma.
+Dr. Daniel M. Labow is one of the nation’s leading experts in the field of mesothelioma treatment — specifically peritoneal mesothelioma.

-When treating mesothelioma and other cancers, Dr. Labow often makes use of the HIPEC procedure, which works to treat cancer by heating specific body tissues.
+When treating mesothelioma and other cancers, Dr. Labow often makes use of the HIPEC procedure, in which a concentrated dose of heated chemotherapy is inserted into the body.
 This method is meant to kill or damage cancer cells while causing as little damage as possible to healthy cells.

 Dr. Labow’s Medical Background

-Dr. Daniel Labow started his medical education by earning a bachelor’s degree in biology from the University of Pennsylvania in Philadelphia, PA.
+Dr. Daniel Labow started his medical education by earning a bachelor’s degree in biology from the University of Pennsylvania in Philadelphia.

 He followed this by earning his medical degree from the Warren Alpert Medical School at Brown University, then completing his general surgical residency at the University of Chicago Hospital.
 Here, he was awarded the title of Administrative Chief Resident.